kizito9898/IT-Documentation/Ticketing-Systems/ServiceNow-Ticketing.md

 - Instructed the user on a quick resolution, but issue persisted.
 - Remotely connected to the user PC via **ConnectWise ScreenConnect**.
 - **Issue: IP Conflict**.
+# Network Troubleshooting (IP Conflict)

+## Resolution Steps

+- Release & Renew IP Address → Flush DNS Cache → Restart Network Adapter → Verify IP Configuration.
+- Make sure the user has a valid IP (Not starting with `169.x.x.x`).
+- Reached out to the user, confirmed the user’s network speed has improved.
+- Updated my **Work Notes**.
+- Added **Resolution Notes**.
+- Resolved the ticket as **Closed**.

+---

+# Knowledge in ServiceNow

+- In **ServiceNow**, Knowledge refers to the **Knowledge Management Module**, a centralized system for:
+  - Creating
+  - Organizing
+  - Sharing
+  - Accessing knowledge articles

+This helps users and support teams resolve issues more efficiently.

+---

+## Knowledge Article

+- A **documented solution**, how-to guide, FAQ, or troubleshooting step that provides useful information to users or support staff.
+- Similar to internal or external **Help Center** content.

+### To Create a New Knowledge Article:
+- Navigate to **Knowledge** → **New**